See also How To Get More Eggs From Your Laying Hens and How to Feed Your Laying Hens for the Best Egg Production.

 Do Laying Hens Lay All Year?

+Do hens lay eggs in winter?
 Many newbie chicken keepers will wonder if they can gather eggs from their hens all year.
 The good news is, with proper conditions, your hens are capable of laying eggs in the winter.
 There are a few things to take into consideration if you would like fresh eggs year ’round.

 Chickens, like most birds, normally would not lay eggs all year.
 But you can trick their bodies into thinking it’s summer by keeping a bright light on a timer in their coop in the winter.
 For best results, have the timer turn the light on early in the morning and turn it off again late in the evening.
 Hens need approximately 15 hours of light each day to keep their reproductive system active.
 If you live close to the equator you shouldn’t need to trick your hens, because you will have the proper daylight hours to keep them in laying condition.

 Without proper nutrition, your hens will stop laying and use the calories, vitamins, and minerals in their food to keep their bodies healthy.
 Be sure that they have a good quality layer ration to provide the nutrition they need for egg production.
 Extra protein is great if their production is slowing down and you can’t find another reason for the reduction in eggs.

 If your hens are going into a molt, they will stop laying until the molt is complete.
 This can take anywhere from 2 months to 3 or 4 months.
 There are some feed formulas available that help provide the extra nutrition they need to get them through the molt quickly.
 You can also cull the molting hens if they are getting older or you don’t care to feed them through this process.